jwoLondon/30dayMapChallenge/d21Environment.md

 Could map the familiar London Tube Map but with line width proportional to PM2.5 pollution levels, following the [FT investigation](https://www.ft.com/content/6f381ad4-fef7-11e9-be59-e49b2a136b8d).
 Assisted by the fact that a relatively limited (albeit important) part of the network is measured.

-Use isotype symbolisation to show premature deaths due to air pollutants.
+Use ISOTYPE symbolisation to show premature deaths due to air pollutants.
 One way of turning intangible statistics into more meaningful representations.
 Could take the estimate for London [around 9000 according to the Kings College report](https://www.london.gov.uk/sites/default/files/hiainlondon_kingsreport_14072015_final.pdf) and distribute those 9000 deaths as 9000 person icons using a white ghost style.

 ## Data Preparation